jaspector

 Monday-Friday 8:00 AM-5:00 PM

-Typical inspection sequence: Follows OBC/RCO standards for project type; confirm required sequence with department for each permit type
+Typical sequence: Follows OBC/RCO standards for project type; confirm required sequence with department for each permit type

-Do I need a building permit in Whitehall, OH?
+01 Do I need a building permit in Whitehall, OH?

 New construction, additions, roofing, siding replacement, HVAC systems, electrical/plumbing work, decks, demolition, fireplaces, window/door changes (if openings change), solar panels, and generators all require building permits.

-How do I apply for a building permit in Whitehall, OH?
+02 How do I apply for a building permit in Whitehall, OH?

-1. Access the CivicGov portal at civicgov4.com/oh_whitehall/portal/ or visit in person at 360 S. Yearling Road 2.
+To apply for a building permit in Whitehall, OH, follow these steps: 1.
+Access the CivicGov portal at civicgov4.com/oh_whitehall/portal/ or visit in person at 360 S. Yearling Road 2.
 Clarify property type (commercial or residential) 3.
 Provide clear property description including square footage and scope of work 4.
 Include estimated project cost 5.
 Include contractor licensing details (certificate of insurance, bond if applicable) 6.
 Submit application with plans as PDFs (commercial: digital only; residential: digital, 8.5x11 or 11x17 hard copies, or by mail) 7.
 Plans reviewer reviews and digitally stamps drawings; applicant responsible for printing stamped drawings for job site 8.
 Pay permit fees 9.
 Permit issued; processing typically up to 5 weeks 10.
 Schedule inspections: call (614) 338-3100 by 3:00 PM weekdays (next-business-day service, availability permitting) 11.
 Complete required inspections 12.
 Obtain occupancy approval where required

-How long does it take to get a building permit in Whitehall, OH?
+03 How long does it take to get a building permit in Whitehall, OH?

-What work is exempt from building permits in Whitehall, OH?
+04 What work is exempt from building permits in Whitehall, OH?

-How do I schedule a building inspection in Whitehall, OH?
+05 How do I schedule a building inspection in Whitehall, OH?

-Inspections can be scheduled via: (614) 338-3100 by 3:00 PM weekdays.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Whitehall, OH via: (614) 338-3100 by 3:00 PM weekdays.
 3:00 PM weekdays for next-business-day service (availability permitting); life safety inspections require 48-hour advance notice.